christian-schlichtherle/neuron-di/README.md

 - caching of dependencies by applying a not-thread-safe, thread-safe or thread-local strategy
 - looking up dependencies in any object by delegation
 - dependency checking at compile-time (Scala only)
-- peaceful coexistence with any other DI framework/library
+- peaceful coexistence with any other DI framework or library

 Neuron DI frees your code from the following **code smells**: